Capital Gains Tax Advice | Maximising Your Assets

 - UK government gilts and Premium Bonds

 You may also be able to reduce your tax bill by deducting losses or claiming reliefs.
-This will depend on the type of asset.
+This will depend upon the type of asset.

 Paying Tax after an inheritance